wjen/wjen/README.md

 ### Hi there, I'm Wen  👋

-## I'm a developer, and lover of tecnology and basketball.
+## I'm a full stack developer and lover of all things tech and basketball.

 - 🌱 I’m currently learning python and javascript
 - ⚡ Fun fact: I love to travel and eat everything 🤣